200803-java-devops/Project1-William/readme.md

 -The user will be able to view log files in whole from the application.

 -The user will be able to upload log file information to a SQL database.

+## Usage
+Simply launch the jar file in the root directory to start the local server application.
+Navigate to http://localhost:8080/Project1 in your web browser to begin interacting with the UI.
+Note that the EC2 must be running for all functions to work properly.